Background and activities

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

-- (2017) Comprehensive assessment of complex technologies: integrating various aspects in Health Technology Assessment.
-International Journal of Technology Assessment in Health Care.
+- (2018) Do We Need To Extend Health Technology Assessment To Health Enhancement Assessment.
+International Journal of Technology Assessment in Health Care. vol. 33 (S1).